MeroVinggen/Godot-ProjectileOnCurve2DPlugin/README.md

 In this approach the "ProjectileOnCurve2D" will be used as root node in new projectile scene, it will move and rotate it self toward the target and provide `launch` function to setup and start the projectile motion.
 The appearance, collision etc. should be implemented by subnodes.

 If necessary - inherit the "ProjectileOnCurve2D" script for additional logic.

-> Note: the "ProjectileOnCurve2D" also changes its scale.y when target is from the right side.

 ### Using "ProjectileOnCurve2D" as subnode (not desirable)